kebaldwi/ansible_lab_v1/LabGuide.md

 ```

 This playbook is very straightforward.
 We are using the cisco.ios.ios_hostname to modify the hostname on the router.
-The only thing to discuss here is the final line `state: replaced`.
+The only new syntax to highlight here is the final line `state: replaced`.
 There are a number of different state options, such as `merged`, which, while not useful for a this hostname module, is used when we just want to add our config to what already exists on the device, or `overridden`, which is a dangerous option that removes all configuration under the purview of the network resource module and replaces it with what is specified in the task.

 Consider a resource module for l3 interfaces, `overridden` would remove all l3 interface configuration from all l3 interfaces and then configure what is specified in the task, whereas `replaced` simply replaces the exact configuration specified in the task.
 Review the documentation for more detail on states.

-Let's also take the time to explore running an ansible playbook in verbose mode.
+Let's also take the time to explore running an ansible playbook in **verbose** mode.
 By adding a command line option we can see more and more information.
 From a little bit of extra information with **-v** up to debug-level information with **-vvvv**.

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#
 ### Action 7:  Run the router_hostname.yaml playbook

 Step 1:  Modify the playbook with a new hostname for the router.
 Use your pod number.
-For example, if you are in pod 1, your new hostname would be wan-1
+For example, if you are in pod 1, your new hostname would be wan-1.
+Don't forget to save after modifying your playbook.

 Step 2:  Run the playbook with different verbosity options to see what is returned.
 Due to the Idempotency of the resource module, only your first run should result in a change to the configuration on the router.